minahussain/spotifollow/README.md

 ## ℹ️ Info

-This web app was hosted on an AWS EC-2 instance which has been closed down for the meantime because it was costing $$$ :moneybag:
+This web app was hosted on an AWS EC-2 instance which has been closed down for the meantime because it was costing moneys :moneybag:

-*Update:* the Spotifollow web app is now on Heroku! 🎉
+- *Update 6-2021:* the Spotifollow web app is now on Heroku! 🎉

 ### 👀 Looks

-For now, you can see how it works with these fun screenshots!
+You can see how it works with these fun screenshots!

 Landing page where you can sign in using Spotify authentication
 ![Landing Page](docs/images/demo1.PNG)